 You will join faculty and members of organizations at host sites to explore complex business topics.
 These two-week experiences bring together topics associated with the specific theme — and build on previous themes — in a real-world setting.
 Two of the trips are to international destinations.

-Past years' trips include visits to Ghana, France, Greece, South Africa, Turkey, and Atlanta, Georgia, to name a few.
+Past years' trips include visits to Chile, Ghana, France, Greece, South Africa, Turkey, and Atlanta, Georgia, to name a few.

 The field-based collaborations involve multiple stakeholder groups or organizations, and focus on issues relevant to all business sectors.
 Students are not working to solve a problem, but working to address an issue — generally one for which an actionable solution does not exist.
 The goals are to emphasize the proper approach for evaluating these persistent issues and to illuminate students' skills and limitations, both of which are core elements of being a competent leader.